GARCH density and functional forecasts: Introduction

 The \pof\ distribution of a GARCH(1,1) hence plays an important role for the computation of risk measures in financial applications.
-This distribution is not known in analytic form beyond the distribution of innovations, which is given by assumption to build the process, see e.g. \cite{Andersen-etal-2006}, page 811 and \cite{Baillie1992}.
+This distribution is not known in analytic form beyond the distribution of innovations \PP{for the 1-step ahead case}, which is given by assumption \PP{when building} the process, see e.g. \cite{Andersen-etal-2006}, page 811 and \cite{Baillie1992}.

-The present paper derives the analytical form of the $h$-step-ahead \pof\ density of a Gaussian GARCH(1,1), $x_t=\sigma _{t}\varepsilon _{t}$, with $\sigma _{t}^{2}=\omega +\alpha x_{t-1}^{2}+\beta \sigma _{t-1}^{2}$, also allowing for GJR-GARCH(1,1) asymmetric news-impact-curve.
-The results are obtained by marginalizing the joint density of the \pof\ observations, using integration and special functions, for any \pof\ horizon $h=1,2,\dots$.\footnote{ The one-step ahead distribution for $h=1$ is given by construction of the process.} The formulae are valid for stationary as well as non-stationary GARCH(1,1) processes.
+The present paper derives the analytical form of the $h$-step-ahead \pof\ density of a Gaussian GARCH(1,1), $x_t=\sigma _{t}\varepsilon _{t}$, with $\sigma _{t}^{2}=\omega +\alpha x_{t-1}^{2}+\beta \sigma _{t-1}^{2}$, also allowing for GJR-GARCH(1,1) \PP{with} asymmetric news-impact-curve. \PP{The first contribution of the paper is theoretic, and consists in the form of the p.d.f. and c.d.f. of the \pof\ distribution.} The results are obtained by marginalizing the joint density of the \pof\ observations, using integration and special functions, for any \pof\ horizon $h=1,2,\dots$.
+The formulae are valid for stationary as well as non-stationary GARCH(1,1) processes.

-In the case of 2-steps-ahead, the \pof\ distribution is obtained without imposing constrains on the values of the $\alpha$ and $\beta$ coefficients.
-For the $h$-steps-ahead \pof\ distribution with $h\geq 3$, a condition on $\beta$ is required to guarantee integrability; a sufficient condition for this is to have $\beta$ larger than 0.62, which is a condition often satisfied in practice.
+The 2-step-ahead \pof\ distribution is obtained without imposing constrains on the values of the $\alpha$ and $\beta$ coefficients.
+For the $h$-step-ahead \pof\ distribution with $h\geq 3$, a condition on $\beta$ is required to guarantee integrability, which depends on how the coefficients are related to the last observed value of the volatility $\sigma_1^2$. \PP{Unless the last observed value of volatility $\sigma_1^2$ is relatively low, a sufficient condition for integrability is $\beta$ larger than $0.5$.
+Another sufficient condition that is independent of the last observed value of volatility $\sigma_1^2$ is $\beta$ larger than $0.61803$.}

-The so-far unknown analytic form of the \pof\ density of a GARCH has led econometricians to look for alternative approximate solutions. \cite{Alexander2013} have resorted to approximations based on the first 4 moments of the \pof\ distribution; \cite{Baillie1992} use the Cornish-Fisher expansion and the Johnson SU distribution with the same 4 moments.